 - Add 1 tablespoon of oil in the same pan and preheat.

-- Add the carrots, and onion, if using yellow onion; cook for 2 minutes.
+- Add the carrots and yellow onion, if using; cook 2 minutes.

-- Add the pork, green onions (if using), soy sauce, salt, and sugar; continue cooking until the vegetables soften, about 6 minutes.
+- Add the pork, green onions (if using), soy sauce, salt, and sugar.
+Alternatively, use barbecue sauce mixed with gluten free tamari or soy sauce.
+Continue cooking until the vegetables soften, about 6 minutes.

 - Add chopped egg and toss.